 Benjamin Zephaniah

-Benjamin Zephaniah is a British poet, author, lyricist, musician, TV and Radio presenter.
+Benjamin Zephaniah was a British poet, author, lyricist, musician, TV and Radio presenter.
 He writes poetry, YA novels, non-fiction, and books for children.
 In 2008, the Times put him on the list of Britain's 50 best writers of the post-war era.

 Benjamin Obadiah Iqbal Zephaniah was born and raised in Birmingham, England.
 He is the son of a Barbadian postman and a Jamaican nurse.
 His family were Christian, but he chose a Rastafari at a young age.